> Tempering

 B. OAuth (Snowflake OAuth or External OAuth)

-C. SAML SSO — the same login is used for Snowflake and Tableau
+C. SAML SSO, where the same login is used for Snowflake and Tableau

 D. Storing each user’s Snowflake password in Tableau’s encrypted credential store